wso2/docs-is/en/asgardeo/docs/quick-starts/react.md

 ## Install @asgardeo/auth-react

 Asgardeo React SDK provides all the components and hooks you need to integrate Asgardeo into your app.
 To get started, simply add the Asgardeo React SDK to the project.
+Make sure to stop the dev server started in the previous step.

 === "npm"

+    ``` bash
-    ``bash     npm install @asgardeo/auth-react     ``
+    npm install @asgardeo/auth-react
+    ```

 === "yarn"

+    ``` bash
-    ``bash     yarn add @asgardeo/auth-react     ``
+    yarn add @asgardeo/auth-react
+    ```

 === "pnpm"

+    ``` bash
-    ``bash     pnpm add @asgardeo/auth-react     ``
+    pnpm add @asgardeo/auth-react
+    ```

 ## Add `<AuthProvider />` to your app